Last update: 13 January 2023

 Indicators of income distribution, such as quantile income shares and the Gini coefficient, are available for individual countries, but from official statistical sources they are not available for the world as a whole or for various country groups.

-This dataset includes annual data from 1988-2017 (or 1980-2018 for EU countries) on global and regional Gini coefficient estimates, using various methodologies, for the following country groups:
+This dataset includes annual data from 1988-2020 (or 1980-2020 for EU15 countries) on global and regional Gini coefficient estimates, using various methodologies, for the following country groups:

 - 145 countries